 Ask anyone, anywhere in the world, who has been involved in a civil war whether they thought it was great idea that cured their county’s problems and I very much doubt you will get an affirmative answer.

 Stupid doesn’t even begin to cover this one.
-This really is a case of danger in the gene pool.
+This really is a case … Read the rest

 I saw a commercial on TV recently, T-Mobile if I remember correctly, that asked the question “What do you want from your wireless company?”
 The answer apparently was “cheaper bills than Verizon” or some such.
 Well, I guess cheaper where wireless plans are concerned is not a bad answer – although “cheap” and “wireless company” in the same sentence is a contradiction in terms.